aditya-sridhar/simple-rest-apis/README.md

 Read the blog post to make the best use of this repo :)

+## Pre-requisite

+Ensure you have maven installed in your system.
+You can install it from [https://maven.apache.org/](https://maven.apache.org/)

+Also ensure maven path is set in you System so that you can run `mvn` commands

 ## Cloning the code to your local

 Clone this code to your local using the following command